 These concepts must leverage benefits from the coupling of effects arising in different disciplinary domains, such as reconfigurable flexible wings and control surfaces, integrated propulsion and airframe, distributed control and actuation, active materials, and many more.
 Our research in computational aerosciences is therefore directed at scientific advances underlying these future aerospace technologies, especially multidisciplinary analysis, design and optimization.
 It is performed in several research laboratories, including the:

-- Research group and laboratory of Professor Sanjiva Lele.
+- Flow Physics and Aeroacoustics Laboratory, led by Professor Sanjiva Lele.